szeness/Timer_centralpark/README.md

 Anyways Pause works fine, threads seems to be under control, tho possibly some non garbage collected locks remain maybe in background.
 Im gonna check those details sometime, like what did gc take and what not. tho for this project seems fine to use setDeamon.

-So in this project i acomplished actualy the holding threads in control without they keep runing or maybe run twice if click to fast.
+So in this project i acomplished actualy the keeping threads in control without they keep runing or maybe run twice if click to fast.

 code looks pretty